Minnesota (in our opinion) is easily one of the best states to live in the US. But what are the best places to live in Minnesota once you’re here?

 Mom-and-pop shops and restaurants offer a fun small-town vibe, and the Independence Day celebration every year is an event everyone should experience.

 The downtown area is home to a wide range of shopping and restaurants that feature diverse foods from around the globe.
-The galleries and theater scene of Excelsior bring a culture flavor to the community that most small towns only dream about.
+The galleries and theater scene of Excelsior brings a cultural flavor to the community that most small towns only dream about.

 While its houses aren’t enormous with sprawling front yards, the neighborhoods and community involvement are a premium to any resident.